CVE Catalog

 Risk Assessment

-The organization is at risk of complete system compromise by an unauthenticated attacker, potentially leading to data theft, malware installation, or service disruption.
+The risk for the organization includes full system compromise by an unauthenticated remote attacker, potentially leading to data theft, malware installation, or disruption of medical services.

 Recommendation